Clustered Federated Learning via Generalized Total Variation Minimization: A Primal Dual Method for GTV Minimization

 At its core, Algorithm \ref{alg1} computes and distributes (via the edges of the empirical graph $\graph$) the node-wise primal and the edge-wise dual updates in steps \eqref{primal_udpate} and \eqref{eq_dual_update}, respectively.
-The primal update (operator) in step \eqref{primal_udpate} is operators
+The primal update (operator) at node $\nodeidx \in \nodes$ in step \eqref{primal_udpate} is